Immune Boost IV Therapy: Arizona Cold and Flu Season

 B Vitamins (B12, B-Complex) Energy production, cell creation Fuels the rapid production of new immune cells during illness

-Glutathione Master antioxidant Protects immune cells from free radical damage and supports detoxification
+Glutathione Antioxidant Protects immune cells from free radical damage and supports detoxification

 Hydration (saline base) Fluid balance, nutrient transport Dehydration weakens every system, including your immune response

-Hydration deserves special attention in Arizona.
-Even in winter, the dry air pulls moisture from your body faster than you might realize.
-Proper IV hydration forms the foundation that makes everything else work better.
+Hydration deserves extra attention in Arizona.
+Even in winter, the dry air pulls moisture from your body faster than you'd think.
+Proper IV hydration is the foundation that makes everything else work better.

-This is the question that matters most, and we believe you deserve an honest answer.
+This is the question that matters most, and you deserve an honest answer.

 What research supports: Vitamin C and zinc play well-documented roles in immune function.
-Studies suggest that high-dose vitamin C may help reduce the duration and severity of colds, particularly when taken early.
-Zinc has shown similar benefits in shortening illness when administered within the first 24 hours of symptoms.
-And correcting any underlying nutrient deficiency, whether it's B12, vitamin D, or basic hydration, gives your immune system the raw materials it needs to do its job.
+High-dose vitamin C may help reduce the duration and severity of colds, particularly when taken early.
+Zinc shows similar benefits in shortening illness when administered within the first 24 hours of symptoms.
+And correcting any nutrient deficiency -- B12, vitamin D, or basic hydration -- gives your immune system the raw materials it needs.

-What's less proven: If you're already healthy, well-nourished, and properly hydrated, the evidence for IV therapy as a preventive measure is limited.
-No IV drip can guarantee you won't get sick, and anyone who tells you otherwise isn't being straight with you.
+What's less proven: If you're already healthy, well-nourished, and properly hydrated, the evidence for IV therapy as prevention is limited.
+No IV drip guarantees you won't get sick.
+Anyone who tells you otherwise is selling something.

-Why people still choose it: Many of our clients report feeling more energized and recovering faster when they get an immune IV at the first sign of illness.
-The convenience factor matters too.
-When you're already feeling run down, the last thing you want to do is drive to a pharmacy, stand in line, and hope you picked the right supplements.
-With mobile IV therapy, a licensed provider comes to you and delivers exactly what your body can use, right now.
+Why people still choose it: Many clients report feeling more energized and recovering faster when they get an immune IV at the first sign of illness.
+Convenience matters too.
+When you're already run down, the last thing you want is to drive to a pharmacy, stand in line, and hope you picked the right supplements.
+With mobile IV therapy, a licensed provider comes to you and delivers what your body can use, right now.

 An immune support IV may make sense when: